BentonEdmondson/servitor/readme.md

 code_background = "#4b4b4b"

 [network]
-preload_amount = 5 # the amount of posts to load in above and below the highlighted post timeout_seconds = 5
+preload_amount = 5 # the number of posts to load in above and below the highlighted post timeout_seconds = 5
 cache_size = 128 # the number of JSON responses the cache can hold